 How Is the X-ray Done?

 Unlike traditional intraoral X-rays, panoramic dental X-rays are extraoral, meaning the imaging machine and film are outside of your mouth.
-A panoramic dental X-ray machine projects a beam through your mouth onto film or a detector that rotates opposite the X-ray tube, according to the Radiological Society of North America (RSNA).
+A panoramic dental X-ray machine projects a beam through your mouth onto film or a detector that rotates opposite the X-ray tube.

 The basic design of a panoramic X-ray machine consists of an imaging tube mounted on one horizontal arm that can point toward one side of your face, whereas an opposite horizontal arm that points toward the other side contains the X-ray film or detector.
 Typically, your head is positioned using chin, forehead and side rests while a bite-blocker keeps your mouth open.
 The X-ray machine's arms then rotate in a semicircle around your head, starting at one side of your jaw and ending at the other side.